How To Cook Orzo (2 Simple Ways)

 Types Of Orzo

 There aren’t too many types of orzo out there, though you will find gluten-free orzo, which is ideal if you have celiac or gluten sensitivity.
-There are dried orzo varieties in rainbow colors that can add a beautiful look to your meals.
-You’ll also find some made of durum wheat or wheat semolina flour, which is the same type of flour most other pasta are made from.
+Dried orzo varieties in rainbow colors can add a beautiful look to your meals.
+You’ll also find some made of durum wheat or wheat semolina flour, which is the same type of flour most other pasta is made from.

 Ingredients + Notes